🏛️

 • Nicole Marchesi, head winemaker since 2009, oversees both Far Niente and Dolce; Benson Vale is the ultra-premium Stelling Vineyard Cabernet at $500 SRP

-๐Ÿฅ‡Estate Wines & Portfolio
+🥇Estate Wines and Portfolio

-Far Niente produces estate-bottled Chardonnay and Cabernet Sauvignon as its core lineup, joined by the Cave Collection, a curated library of older vintages re-released in limited quantities each January.
+Far Niente produces estate-bottled Chardonnay and Cabernet Sauvignon as its core lineup, joined by the Cave Collection, a library of older vintages re-released in limited quantities each January.
 The 2023 Napa Valley Chardonnay (SRP $76) and 2023 Coombsville Chardonnay (SRP $110) showcase two expressions of cool-climate Napa fruit.
 Dolce, the sister winery established as a separate micro-winery by 1991, produces a late-harvest blend of Semillon and Sauvignon Blanc from a 20-acre Coombsville vineyard using botrytis-affected fruit; it is the only American winery dedicated exclusively to a single late-harvest wine, with a current SRP of $115 per 375ml.
-The wider Far Niente Wine Estates family includes Nickel & Nickel for 100% varietal single-vineyard Napa and Sonoma wines, EnRoute for Russian River Valley Pinot Noir and Chardonnay, Bella Union for Napa Cabernet blends, and Post & Beam as the portfolio's approachable entry label.
+The wider Far Niente Wine Estates family includes Nickel & Nickel for 100 percent varietal single-vineyard Napa and Sonoma wines, EnRoute for Russian River Valley Pinot Noir and Chardonnay, Bella Union for Napa Cabernet blends, and Post & Beam as the portfolio's approachable entry label.

 • Core lineup: estate Chardonnay and Cabernet Sauvignon plus Cave Collection library releases; first Chardonnay vintage 1979, first estate Cabernet 1982